What About Me? (Kenny Rogers album)

-Elsewhere on the album is "Two Hearts, One Love" by Byron Hill, are "Pickin' Up Strangers," released on Johnny Lee's Lookin' for Love album, and "The Stranger" (a story song in the vein of Rogers' previous hits such as "The Gambler" and "Lucille"), "The Night Goes On" (a R&B influenced ballad).
+Elsewhere on the album is "Two Hearts, One Love" by Byron Hill, and "Pickin' Up Strangers," released on Johnny Lee's Lookin' for Love album, and "The Stranger" (a story song in the vein of Rogers' previous hits such as "The Gambler" and "Lucille"), "The Night Goes On" (a R&B influenced ballad).

 This album continued Rogers' long Platinum streak, quickly selling over a million copies.